Preference Conditioned Multi-Objective Reinforcement Learning: Decomposed, Diversity-Driven Policy Optimization: Method Page Budget: 2.5pg Status: TSA drafted

 \section{Method \draftStatus{Page Budget: 2.5pg Status: TSA drafted}}

-We propose \textbf{Decomposed, Diversity Driven Policy Optimization (\toolname{})}, an extension of the standard PPO framework designed to learn a single, unified policy that operates effectively across a continuous spectrum of user-specified preferences.
-While prior works have explored preference-conditioned policies, they often rely on scalarizing the multi-objective problem prematurely, leading to information loss and challenges with gradient interference between competing objectives. \toolname{} addresses these limitations by introducing a per-objective optimization framework that maintains the vectorial nature of rewards and advantages throughout the learning process.
-It promotes the actor to learn different policies for different preferences by introducing a novel diversity driven loss function.
-This approach enables more stable training and produces a network capable of working with any preference on the simplex $\omega \in \mathbb{R}^d \;\; \text{s.t.} \;\; \sum \omega = 1, \;\omega \geq 0$.
+We propose \textbf{Decomposed, Diversity-Driven Policy Optimization (\toolname{})}, an extension of the standard PPO framework for learning a single preference-conditioned policy that operates across a continuous spectrum of user-specified trade-offs.
+While prior work on universal policies has demonstrated the feasibility of conditioning on preferences, many approaches rely on early scalarization of multi-objective signals, which can reduce the effective learning signal and introduce gradient interference under conflicting objectives.

+\toolname{} addresses this limitation through a decomposed optimization framework that maintains per-objective reward and advantage signals throughout training.
+Rather than aggregating objectives upfront, the method processes each objective independently before combining them, allowing the optimizer to better utilize conflicting signals.
+In addition, \toolname{} introduces a diversity-driven regularization term that encourages preference-dependent behavioral differentiation within a single policy.
+This enables the learned policy to produce distinct behaviors across the preference simplex $\omega \in \mathbb{R}^d \text{ s.t. } \sum \omega = 1, ;\omega \geq 0$.

-As illustrated in Figure~\ref{fig:teaser}, the $D^3PO$ framework operates via a decomposed optimization pipeline designed to prevent gradient interference.
-The process begins with a \textbf{Multi-Head Critic} that estimates independent value functions for each objective, which are used to compute per-objective Generalized Advantage Estimations (GAE).
-These raw advantage signals are processed individually through \textbf{Per-Objective PPO Surrogates} to ensure stability before being aggregated via \textbf{Late-Stage Weighting} using the user's preference vector $\omega$.
-Finally, a \textbf{Diversity Regularizer} is added to the actor loss to enforce that distinct preference queries map to distinct behavioral modes.
+As illustrated in Figure~\ref{fig:teaser}, the $D^3PO$ framework follows a decomposed optimization pipeline.
+A \textbf{Multi-Head Critic} estimates objective-specific value functions, which are used to compute per-objective Generalized Advantage Estimates (GAE).
+These advantage signals are then passed through \textbf{Per-Objective PPO Surrogates}, ensuring that each objective is stabilized before aggregation.
+The resulting updates are combined via \textbf{Late-Stage Weighting} using the preference vector $\omega$.
+Finally, a \textbf{Diversity Regularizer} is applied to the actor objective to encourage distinct behaviors across nearby preferences, mitigating representational collapse.